binnes/WiFiMeshRaspberryPi/additionalResources/PREREQUISITES_AND_SETUP.md

 # Additional Resources - Prerequisites and setup

 The [home page](/README.md) set out the prerequisites for this workshop.
-This section will add more details about the prerequsites.
+This section will add more details about the prerequisites.

 ## Hardware needed

 ### Raspberry Pi boards

-To complete the workshop you need to have at least 2 Raspberry Pi 3 Model B or B+ boards.
+To complete the workshop you need to have at least 2 Raspberry Pi 3 or 4 Model B(+) boards.
 You can extend the mesh and add additional Raspberry Pi boards, so long as they can participate in the WiFi mesh (details below)

 For each Raspberry Pi you want to use in the mesh you need: